McStephen-Armetheus/Circles-with-its-pie/README.md

 </div>

 <div align="left">
 Furthermore, these derivations are almost purely from the author's own thinking rather than finding textbooks and simplifying it, you may find my unique style of communication peculiar, interesting, or strange.
-In one last addition to these, you might find certain corners of the repository to contain citations, know that it is to usually expand on the idea being discussed.
+In one last addition to these, you might find certain corners of the repository to contain citations and images, know that it is to usually expand on the idea being discussed.
 </div>
+<div align="center"> **Author's Note** </div>